- 13 Sep 2023

-An attachment field is a type of field that allows you to attach one or more files directly to your Airtable records.
+An attachment field is a type of field that allows you to attach one or more files directly to a record.

 To add an attachment field, start by clicking the plus sign that's to the right of your existing fields.
 This will allow you to select the attachment field type and name the field.